Written by Kirsty MacColl

 No, the man with no name doesn’t care

-This song appeared as a bonus track on the special edition of Polydor’s Kirsty MacColl compilation.
+Ths song’s history is interesting.
+We have long believed that this song appeared as a bonus track on a special edition of Polydor’s Kirsty MacColl compilation.
 As CW2 says, “I must tell you though, you’re not missing much as you can probably tell by the shoddy lyrics.”

-LE: kirsty & i wrote that here, i had the backing track and she put the words on top, afair made them up on the spot
+LE: the lyrics are wrong. kirsty & i wrote that here, i had the backing track and she put the words on top, afair made them up on the spot

 LE: i’ll tell you what i remember, it was a film noir idea she had